 Experience providing services to older people and people of all ages with disabilities is preferred.

 AIRS credentialing is expected within the first two years of employment, or before completion of 4,000 hours part-time paid or volunteer work.

+Formal Options Counseling Training is expected within the first six months of employment.

+National Options Counseling credentialing is expected within the first two years of employment, or before 4,000 hours part-time paid or volunteer work.

 Care Transition Support

 ADRC Care Transition coaches employ person-centered and evidence-based care transition practices to assist requesting individuals in the successful transition from acute or institutional care, to home and community-based settings.
+Diversion?

 Education/Experience: